umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Umbraco-Forms-on-Cloud/index.md

 # Umbraco Forms on Cloud

-In this article you can learn about how Umbraco Forms is handled on Umbraco Cloud, read about the workflow and best practices.
+In this article you can learn about how Umbraco Forms is handled on Umbraco Cloud and read about the workflow and best practices.

 Umbraco Forms is a package that is included with your Umbraco Cloud project.
 It gives you a nice integrated UI where you can create forms for your website.
 The package is built specifically for Umbraco and is maintained by Umbraco HQ.